SheffieldJournalism/multimedia-template/README.md

 ```
 ![background image](https://github.com/SheffieldJournalism/Longfrom-template/raw/master/ReadmeFiles/bg-image.png)

-You can then put content inside this section, for example a header with headings:
+You can then put any content inside this section, but I recommend using a **header** element with at least a h1 and/or h2 in there:
 ```
 <section class="pier image_bg">
   <header>